 Finally, because I live in a region where the native soils tend to be acidic, I keep an eye on my soil pH, adding lime when necessary.
 Most crops grow best when the soil pH is in the 6.0 to 7.0 range.

 To be a savvy vegetable garden planner you need to consider crop rotation.
 Moving crops around the garden on a three or four year rotation schedule is the best way to reduce insect and disease problems and prevent nutrient depletion.
+It takes into account the previous years planting.
 Crop rotation sounds complicated but don’t worry, it’s really quite simple.
 I like to divide my vegetables by family – cabbage family, nightshade family, and pea family – and group each family together in the garden.
 These vegetable families are then rotated around the garden each year.

 For example, if you have four beds you can maintain a four year crop rotation schedule by shifting each family to the next bed each year.
 If you only have a single bed, I would still recommend crop rotation, especially if you’re growing disease or insect prone vegetables like tomatoes.
 Try a three year crop rotation schedule by planting your tomato plants at one end of the bed in year 1, the opposite end in year 2, and in containers in year 3.